bitcoin-sv/arc/cmd/broadcaster-cli/README.md

 1. Create a new key set by running `broadcaster-cli keyset new`
     1. The key set displayed has to be added to the configuration file under `privateKeys`
-2. Add funds to the funding address
+2. Add funds to the funding addresses
-    1. Show the funding address by running `broadcaster-cli keyset address`
+    1. Show the funding addresses by running `broadcaster-cli keyset address`
-    2. In case of `testnet` (using the `--testnet` flag) funds can be added using the WoC faucet.
+       1. In case of `testnet` (using the `--testnet` flag) funds can be added using the WoC faucet.
 For that you can use the command `broadcaster-cli keyset topup --testnet`
+       2. In case of `mainnet` funds could be added to one of the addresses.
+   2. The funds can be spread to the other keys using the `utxos split` command.
+      1. The following command will split funds of a given UTXO from `key-01` to keys: `key-01`, `key-02`, `key-03`, `key-04`
+          ```
+           broadcaster-cli utxos split --txid=cf111f19bcfb6baab7fc200f0f8fb669dd6c66fd9de212becb0950c92a0b6c40 --satoshis=21953 --vout=0 --from=key-01 --keys=key-01,key-02,key-03,key-04
+          ```
+      2. The same command can be used to move all funds from one UTXO from one to another key.
+The following example shows how to send all funds of the given UTXO from `key-01` to `key-02`
+          ```
+           broadcaster-cli utxos split --txid=cf111f19bcfb6baab7fc200f0f8fb669dd6c66fd9de212becb0950c92a0b6c40 --satoshis=21953 --vout=0 --from=key-01 --keys=key-02
+          ```
+      3. In order to just create print the transaction without submitting it, the `--dryrun` flag can be added
    3. You can view the balance of the key set using the command `broadcaster-cli keyset balance`
 3. Create UTXO set
     1. There must be a certain UTXO set available so that `broadcaster-cli` can broadcast a reasonable number of transactions in batches
     2. First look at the existing UTXO set using `broadcaster-cli keyset utxos`